-- All nonessential travel to and from the country has been banned including travel to France - Health checks have been implemented at Roland Garros airport. - The prefect of the island requested that all Reunionese stay home. - All public gatherings of more than 100 people are banned and schools closed. - The government following repeated violations of lockdown orders imposed a seven-day curfew from 20:00 to 5:00 in Possession town on March 29. - On April 9, the government extended the mandatory confinement period beyond April 15. - Authorities have closed beaches and coastal paths until April 15. - French President Emmanuel Macron announced the extension of containment measures in Reunion from April 15 to May 11, but noted that schools will gradually reopen. - UPDATE: The government announced six new cases on April 19.
+- All nonessential travel to and from the country has been banned including travel to France. - Health checks have been implemented at Roland Garros airport. - The prefect of the island requested that all Reunionese stay home. - All public gatherings of more than 100 people are banned and schools closed. - The government following repeated violations of lockdown orders imposed a seven day curfew from 20:00 to 5:00 in Possession town on March 29. - UPDATE: Government confirmed 13 new cases.